This is how to prevent another 100,000 Covid deaths by December, Fauci says - KESQ

 ™ & © 2021 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Madeline Holcombe, Kristen Holmes, and Maggie Fox contributed to this report.
+CNN’s Madeline Holcombe, Kristen Holmes, Virginia Laingmaid, Mallory Simon, Maggie Fox, Elizabeth Stuart, Angela Barajas, Deidre McPhillips and Kiely Westhoff contributed to this report.

 Comments